bibhuticoder/ML-Store/README.md

 values for the model.
 Updates from all the different users are averaged to generate a newly trained version of the model which then can further be distributed for further training or be used by the engineers for deployment in their own applications.

+## File Structure
+- /dml_backend : Laravel Server for authentication and content management
+- /dml_frontend: Vuejs application to access and train models on browser
+- dml_backend/fed_avg_server: NodeJS server to perform federated-aveging of updates

+## Results